Similar photograph of the iconic image by Alfred Eisenstadt, taken by U.S. Navy Lt. Victor Jorgensen. Photograph in public domain.

 Children in Harlem celebrate the return of the famous 369th Regiment following World War I, photo via National Archives

-A volunteer taking soldiers’ hats during a party in the 1940’s, photo via Business Insider
+A volunteer taking soldiers’ hats during a party in the 1940’s, photo via Library of Congress.

 The author can be reached via twitter @jimipage26